I-4-1-54.Evidentiary Documents (Exhibits)

 Not request retyping or undertake tracing of voluminous in-patient notes if there is a summary report covering the period of hospitalization.
 Rather, the CRA will give special attention to summary reports of hospitalization, laboratory results, diagnoses, and prognoses.

-Not attempt to make it more legible if the document is so old it has no relevancy to the current alleged onset date and the ALJ or AC does not cite such document in the decision.
+Not attempt to make it more legible if the document is so old it has no relevancy to the current alleged onset date and the ALJ or AC does not cite the document in the decision.
 Rather, the CRA will simply stamp “BCO” on the exhibit.
 (However, the CRA will not stamp “BCO” on professional qualifications of medical experts or resumes of vocational experts.
-Rather, the CRA will prepare or obtain professional qualifications of medical experts or resumes of vocational experts which are legible.)
+Rather, the CRA will prepare or obtain legible copies of professional qualifications of medical experts or resumes of vocational experts.)

-Not delay a case for legibility if doing so prevents release of the record within the deadline OGC specified.
+Not delay a case for legibility if doing so prevents release of the record within the deadline the Office of the General Counsel specified.

 The CRA must use caution in tracing or retyping illegible material to prevent changing the contents of the document.
 The use of a medical dictionary is often helpful.
 If the CRA cannot decipher a word or a portion of the material, it should be either left untraced or noted with a blank space.
 This avoids inserting an incorrect word that may change the meaning or value of the documents.